C0derH/oldagram/README.md

 # oldagram
-Basic mobile social media app template.(It is part of the Scrimba course "The Frontend Developer Career Path".)
+Basic social media app template.(It is part of the Scrimba course "The Frontend Developer Career Path".)